 One of the most valuable assets of wilderness as a treatment environment is isolation.
-However, that is also the greatest liability.
+However, it is also the greatest liability.
 Safety is the number one concern of most parents.
-It’s our first priority as well.
+It’s specifically our first priority as well.

-Because wilderness therapy programs operate in remote areas they require administrative sophistication and logistical support in order to meet the individual needs of troubled teens and do it in a safe manner.
+Wilderness therapy programs operate in remote areas.
+They require administrative composure and logistical support in order to meet the individual needs of troubled teens.
+We do so in a safe manner.

-For almost 20 years we have designed our therapeutic and operational protocols to not only meet and accommodate the needs of the present but to anticipate and prepare for events that could occur in the future – whether those events are environmental or behavioral.
+For almost twenty-five years we have designed our therapeutic and operational protocols to not only meet and accommodate the needs of the present but to anticipate and prepare for events that could occur in the future—whether those events are environmental or behavioral.

-RedCliff Ascent has one of the best safety records in the wilderness therapy industry.
-Our 20 Safety Protocols include:
+As a result, RedCliff Ascent has one of the best safety records in the wilderness therapy industry.

-- We are licensed and regulated by the State of Utah Department of Human Services.
+- The State of Utah Department of Human Services licenses and regulates RedCliff.

 - Our student to staff ratio is one to four.
-Generally, it is one to three, even lower than that required by law.
+Generally, it is one to three, which is even lower than that required by law.

 - Our wilderness therapy staff are certified in First Aid and CPR.
-Field staff are also certified in what is known as PCS – or Positive Control Systems, are a required certification by the field staff.
+Also PCS, or Positive Control Systems, are a required certification by the field staff.
 All Head Instructors are certified Wilderness First Responders.

 - 67% of our field staff are college graduates.

-- All field staff must complete a rigorous 9-day wilderness therapy field interview and a three week internship prior to their employment.
+- All field staff must complete a rigorous nine day wilderness therapy field interview and a three week internship prior to their employment.
 The field interview includes wilderness living skills.
 Field interns must complete the same curriculum as our students.

 - Field staff receive weekly clinical training in the developmental hiatus philosophy as well as the language of Ego States.

-- All staff are randomly drug tested throughout their employment and must pass a background check prior to hire.
+- Throughout their employment we test all staff randomly for a drug test.
+All staff must pass a background check prior to hire.
 RedCliff wilderness therapy uses a more accurate and comprehensive urine test for drug screening.